 5. Dry wool blankets

 To dry wool blankets, it is best to hang them flat over a clothesline outside to support the weight of the wet blanket.
-It is also important to hang wool blankets away from direct sunlight to avoid fading and it may cause the wool to dry too quickly, which may result in coarseness of the fabric.
+It is also essential to hang wool blankets away from direct sunlight to avoid fading, as it may cause the wool to dry too quickly, which may result in the coarseness of the fabric.
 Avoid putting wool blankets in the dryer, as it can destroy the softness and shape of the wool blanket.

 6. Store wool blankets

-Store your wool blankets in a dark, cool place in an air-tight container or bag, and if pests are a common occurrence in your home, you can nestle a few cedar chips with your wool blankets as cedarwood is a natural flying insect repellent.
+Store your wool blankets in a dark, cool place in an air-tight container or bag, and if pests are common in your home, you can nestle a few cedar chips with your wool blankets, as cedar wood is a natural flying insect repellent.

 This is considered the highest quality of sheep’s wool on the market.
 Lambswool is taken from a sheep at its first shearing (usually when the sheep is about seven months old)

 We use the finest Lambswool in the production in its weaving.
 Incredibly soft, smooth, resilient, elastic and has superior spinning properties.
 Because of its silkiness, softness and warmth, Lambswool can be worn comfortably against the skin.
 It’s also the most hypoallergenic of all wools.
 Recommend hand wash in cold water and dry flat or dry clean.